 The DGI lighting division exploits the latest lighting technologies to deliver meaningful solutions to enhance the relationship between people and their environment.
 New value is discovered for clients through a deep understanding of cutting-edge light culture and technology.
-The built-in studio allows the lighting team to use a hands-on approach in order to prototype and test lighting equipment for clients.
-Clients are provided with consulting support, architectural lighting, lighting research, and lighting product design.
+Our on-site studio allows the lighting team to use a hands-on approach to prototype and test lighting equipment for clients.
+Clients are provided with consulting support, architectural lighting, lighting research and lighting product design.

-DGI guides clients towards the values of utilizing lighting technology.
-The lighting division works side-by-side with clients to turn a concept into reality.
+DGI guides clients through the values of utilizing lighting technology.
+The lighting division works side by side with clients to turn a concept into reality.
 From start to finish, clients are provided with consulting support for various lighting purposes.

 3M Architectural Markets Division (AMD)

-The 3M architectural markets division asked DGI to research and identify the competitive advantages offered by 3M technologies.
+The 3M Architectural Markets Division asked DGI to research and identify the competitive advantages offered by 3M technologies.
 A focus was placed on the new 3M surface films that offer intrinsic advantages when coupled with lighting technologies.
 DGI delivered solid results to convince top management and designers of the value of new business opportunities for 3M.
-The process of researching and making led to a series of new concepts that were prototyped for market communication.
-The website designed by DGI with concept renderings, created further global awareness around 3M lighting technologies.
+The process of researching and testing led to a series of new concepts that were prototyped for market communication.
+The website designed by DGI included concept renderings, and created further global awareness around 3M’s lighting technologies.

 Pathfinding New Value Spaces

 The concept of this suspended light was created with an innovative use of space, thickness, and weight.
-The light features 3M optical light films with a 98% reflectivity which maintains its true colors and brightness.
-The 3M air intrinsically offers the freedom to shape into nearly any form imaginable.
-The original concept for 3M AIR set the precedent by developing a modular system based on 3M Light Mixing Air Guide technology.
+The light features 3M optical light films with a 98% reflectivity, which helps maintain the light’s true colours and brightness.
+The 3M Air intrinsically offers the freedom to shape it into nearly any form imaginable, allowing owners to create modular systems based on 3M Light Mixing Air Guide technology.
 The concept prototype was presented at Milan Design Week 2011 and then manufactured by 3M and marketed in the US.

 MEG Micro Experimental Growing

-MEG allows precise control over the key factors for successfully growing plants such as light-cycles, ventilation, temperature, irrigation, and soil PH.
-One of MEG’s core values is the custom designed spectrum-tunable LED lighting engine.
+MEG allows precise control over the key factors for successfully growing plants, such as light-cycles, ventilation, temperature, irrigation and soil PH.
+One of MEG’s core features is the custom designed spectrum-tunable LED lighting engine.
 The state-of-the-art light engine was designed and engineered by DGI to create an effective indoor PAR (Photo-synthetically Active Radiation).

 Flex Foil Technologies

-Osram approached DGI with one question “Why are customers still using conventional luminaires to communicate exciting strategic new technologies?”.
-DGI accepted the challenge to rethink the status-quo of how we light work and retail spaces.
-Flex foil technology was explored in our lighting studio while aiming to identify the potential in new product designs.
+Osram approached DGI with one question: “Why are customers still using conventional luminaires to communicate new exciting strategic technologies?”
+DGI accepted the challenge to rethink the status quo of how we use light in work and retail spaces.
+We explored flex foil technology in our lighting studio, aiming to identify the potential in new product designs.
 After a period of hands-on investigation on emerging design trends and new ways of harnessing the potential of Osram’s technology, six distinct concepts were visualised by using LED technologies.
-Working in close collaboration with Osram, strategic strengths were evaluated of each concept in relation to key parameters expressing the voice of the customer with respect to both uniqueness and potential for adoption.
-One month before the Light + Building Trade Fair in Frankfurt 2014, two concepts were selected to be presented at the event.
+Working in close collaboration with Osram, the strategic strengths of each concept were evaluated in relation to key parameters expressing the voice of the customer with respect to both uniqueness and potential for adoption.
+One month before the 2014 Light + Building Trade Fair in Frankfurt, two concepts were selected to be presented at the event.
 Our team set out to prototype, contextualize and shape communications for the two selected concepts.
 The working prototypes were a great success as they intuitively showed the advantages of flex foil technologies and challenged the lighting industry.
 The result was design-driven solutions that created a compelling scenario for technical customers.
 Our flexible LED solutions positioned Osram to discuss future strategies, stimulated inroads for market adoption, and extended the credibility of their technologies in offering a sufficiently low-cost and value-driven range of solutions.

 DGI design lighting is based on the individual needs of clients.
-Meaningful and interactive illuminations are created for spaces such as; experience centers, temporary exhibitions, customer innovation centers, retail, and workspaces.
+Meaningful and interactive illuminations are created for all kinds of spaces, such as experience centres, temporary exhibitions, customer innovation centres, retail and workspaces.

 3M Customer Innovation Center Italy